ddw2AIGROUP2CQUPT/PA-LLaVA/README.md

 ### Introduction
 These public datasets contain substantial amounts of data unrelated to human pathology.
 To obtain the human pathology image-text data, we performed two cleaning processes on the raw data, as illustrated in the follow figture: (1) Removing nonpathological images.
 (2) Removing nonhuman pathology data.
 Additionally, we excluded image-text pairs with textual descriptions of fewer than 20 words.
 Ultimately, we obtained 518,413 image-text pairs (named "PCaption-0.5M" ) for the aligned training dataset.

 Instruction fine-tuning phase we only cleaned PMC-VQA in the same way and obtained 15,788 question-answer pairs related to human pathology.
-Lastly, we combined PathVQA and Human pathology data obtained from PMC-VQA, thereby constructing a dataset of 35543 question-answer pairs.data.
+Lastly, we combined PathVQA and Human pathology data obtained from PMC-VQA, thereby constructing a dataset of 35543 question-answer pairs data.

 #### Data Cleaning Process